4 Truth Ministry

 What Happens in Between the 69th Week and the 70th Week? (vs 26)

-We are left with an interlude between the 69th week and the beginning of the 70th week.
+We are left with an interlude between the 69th week and the beginning of the 70th week in verse 26.
 It began with the Messiah being “cut off” and having nothing (literally “no one”).
 As the Lamb of God, Jesus’ death was a once for all sacrificial death for sin.
 That was followed by the “people of the prince who is to come” (Antichrist) ransacking Jerusalem & destroying the temple (70 A.D.
 General Titus and the Roman armies).
 Now that interlude has been almost 2,000 years, and we are still waiting for the 70th week to begin.

 What Will Happen During the 70th week (vs 27)?

 1. At its inception, the Antichrist makes a covenant with the many.
-(Daniel 9:27)

 2. In the middle, the Antichrist puts an end to sacrifice and grain offering and the abomination of desolation occurs (see also Matthew 24:15)